-- First you need to decide how many stamps you want to make.
+- Decide how many stamps you want to make.

 - While using the cutting board, carve away the potato around the stamp/letter that you just drew.
 The stamp letter should stick out about 1/4 of an inch.